top of page

 row male angels blowing trumpets standin

 Six of the seven angels have sounded their trumpets.
 Now it is time for the seventh angel.
 This angel "shall begin to sound".
-As he begins to sound his trumpet, "the mystery of God" starts to unfold.
-God will reveal everything to us so we can understand it.
+As he begins to sound his trumpet, "the mystery of God" will unfold.
+God will reveal everything to us so we can understand it all.
 God states in this verse that "He hath declared to His servants the prophets".
-God has told every generation of mankind about Himself and that the End Times would come.
+God has told every generation of mankind about Himself.
+He has told us that the End Times would come.
 From Noah in Genesis to John in Revelation, God has let the world know that there will come an End Time ...
 A Tribulation Era.
 When this seventh angel sounds, "the mystery of God" will be revealed to all mankind.
 Everyone will then have a total understanding of God ... even the unsaved.

 VERSE 8: (Chapter 10)